textbook/textbook.github.io/content/development/js-tdd-api.md

  create mode 100644 src/Opponent.test.js
 ```

 Now we need a service.
 We _could_ write another integration-style test, using the fixture data from MSW, for example.
 That seems a bit repetitive, as we're already using MSW at the integration level, so this is a good opportunity to introduce another testing technique for these unit tests.
 As mentioned above we don't want to mock an interface we don't own, but we could introduce a new interface that we _do_ own and mock that.
-This is often referred to as a _"facade"_ because (like [these false buildings] hiding part of the London Undeground) it's a thin layer that's easy to fake.
+This is often referred to as a _"facade"_ because (like [these false buildings] hiding part of the London Underground) it's a thin layer that's easy to fake.
 For example, you could create this simple function in `src/api.js`:

 ```javascript
 export const fetchJson = (url) => fetch(url).then((res) => res.json());